Two of the men who had the most influence on my life were part of what many call “The Greatest Generation.”

 No hope?
 How ridiculous, how lacking in faith.

 I can’t imagine what Chet and John would think.
-They didn’t know, 75 years ago, that there were part of “The Greatest Generation.”
+They didn’t know, 75 years ago, that they were part of “The Greatest Generation.”
 But they might think that they left our nation in the care of the worst generation.

 I have too much hope to believe that.
 My hope is that today’s Americans will regain hope and find its way to greatness.